 - 189. With regard to Tier 2 Paid-Up capital, the form of subordination can be either contractual or structural.
 Structurally subordinated instruments are subject to certain conditions that capture the specificities of structural subordination. - 190.
 The recognition of Tier 2 Non-Paid Up capital is restricted to mutual IAIGs.
 It is also required that once these items become paid-up, the resulting capital element will possess the features required of Tier 1 or Tier 2 Paid-Up capital resources. - 191.
-The list of criteria and conditions associated with each tier of capital is in Sections 6.2.1 to 6.2.5 below. - 192.
+The list of criteria and conditions associated with each tier of capital is in Sections $\underline{6.2.1}$ to $\underline{6.2.5}$ below. - 192.
 The worksheet Financial Instruments in the Template features three tables for the reporting and assessment of paid-up financial instruments: - a.
 The ICS Classification Table provides the ICS classification result for each financial instrument reported, along with its qualifying amount.
 This table also performs amortisation calculations for financial instruments that are to be amortised over the final five years to their effective maturity dates.
 The columns in this table source information from the Assessment Table described in point c) below. - b.
-The Data Input Table is used to collect information required to perform an assessment against ICS qualifying criteria.
+The Data Input Table is used to collect some information about financial instruments.
 IAIGs should report all relevant information on financial instruments issued to external investors in the Data Input Table.
 IAIGs should not include any intra-group financial instruments issued between entities included within the scope of the group, ie involving transactions that are eliminated in the consolidated ICS balance sheet. - c.
-The Assessment Table contains calculations to perform an automated assessment of each instrument against the ICS qualifying criteria, based on the data submitted for each financial instrument in the Data Input Table.
-The results are used to populate entries in the ICS Classification Table. - 193.
+The Assessment Table contains, for each financial instrument listed in the Data Input Table, the IAIG's assessment whether the instrument satisfies the qualifying criteria listed in sections 6.2.1 to 6.2.4.
+Those input are used to populate entries in the ICS Classification Table. - 193.
 In the Data Input Table, IAIGs should provide all relevant information pertaining to paid-up financial instruments issued by the IAIG and included on its consolidated balance sheet as of the reporting date.
 This includes senior debt issued by a holding company and any ordinary shares issued by consolidated subsidiaries to third parties.
 A separate worksheet Tier 2 Non-Paid-Up is dedicated to information on non-paid-up capital items.
 Any instruments issued after the balance sheet reporting date should not be reported within the Template.
 Each financial instrument reported is assessed against the qualifying criteria described in Sections 6.2.1 to 6.2.5 below.